 We spent our first day in Iceland in Reykjavik and The Golden Circle, popular tourist destinations.
 You can read about that part of my trip in My Iceland Road Trip: Part 2.
 After leaving the Golden Circle, we headed to the southern coast, which was more isolated.
 In one day, we soaked in a natural hot spring, explored behind waterfalls, snowmobiled on a glacier overlooking the ocean and saw the Aurora Borealis.
 Pretty good use of 24 hours, right?
 These are some of my favorite places to visit in Iceland.

 On the way from the Golden Circle to the Hotel Ranga, we turned off the road to one of Iceland’s really cool natural hot pools.
 The pool that we stopped at has a darling little house to change in.
-Historically, it was used to funnel sheep into to clean them in the hot running spring.
-Thankfully, that was a long time ago, so we were able to spend some peaceful time alone soaking among the vast rolling green hills submerged in sheep-free hot water.
+Historically, it was used to funnel sheep to clean them in the hot running spring.
+Thankfully, that was a long time ago.
+We were able to spend some peaceful time alone soaking among the vast rolling green hills submerged in sheep-free hot water.
 Here is a great article that gives you some more options of hot springs around all around Iceland to enjoy.

-We stayed the night at Hotel Ranga, which was the most luxurious of our lodgings (it is Iceland’s only four-star hotel), but completely worth it.
+We stayed the night at Hotel Ranga, which was the most luxurious of our lodgings , but completely worth it.The hotel is Iceland’s only four-star hotel.
 It is a wooden ranch-style hotel on a vast isolated plain.
 Right outside of all the rooms are jacuzzi tubs to soak in.
-Because of its isolation, this can be a great place to view the Northern Lights without having to take a tour into the wilderness.
+Because of its isolation, it is a great place to view the Northern Lights without having to take a tour into the wilderness.
 The hotel will alert guests when the lights are visible, so you can be sure not to miss them.
-The Aurora Borealis was one of the main reasons that I chose to visit Iceland and this was the first of three times we were able to see them, all unplanned.
+The Aurora Borealis was one of the main reasons that I chose to visit Iceland.
+This was the first of three times we were able to see them, all unplanned.
 We were eating dinner at the hotel’s beautiful dining room, which serves great Icelandic meals in front of big windows.
-The bells rang alerting us of the Northern Lights, and we walked right out the front door to a dinner show of colorful lights moving through the dark night sky.
+The bells rang alerting us of the Northern Lights and we walked right out the front door to a dinner show of colorful lights moving through the dark night sky.

 The next day, we headed into Vatnajökull National Park for a mountainous hike through the colorful shrubbery.
 The Svartifoss trail is a moderate one and a half mile hike that ends in Svartifoss Waterfall, or Black Falls, a semicircular fall with striking black basalt columns.